kucki10/BTI7062-Algorithms-and-DataStructures/06-homework/Algorithms/README.md

 - Using the average of multiple tries for same task with same data, removes the outliers <br />
   (This makes the different sort algorithms more comparable)

+- **InsertionSort as base**
+  - InsertionSort as base method is the fastest of these three algorithms.
+  -

 - **First try of multithreaded QuickSort**
-  - The multithreaded implementation, was even slower than the singlethreaded version.
+  - The multithreaded implementation was even slower than the singlethreaded version.
-  - This must be due to the fact, that the overhead of generating / managing threads is just to heavy.
+  - This must be due to the fact, that the overhead of generating / managing threads is just too heavy.
   - **Note:** The implementation always used a thread if there was one available (ThreadPool)

 - **Multithreaded QuickSort after optimization**